insightlake/Data-Profiler/README.md

 Metadata Store enables companies to put business context over technical metadata to provide clear business terms on top of physical data.
 It also increases the productivity of the enterprise.
 Generated glossary helps cross functional alignment between various business groups and provides a common business vocabulary across organization.

 To learn more, check out [http://www.insightlake.com/data-profiler.html](http://www.insightlake.com/data-profiler.html)

+## Rules
+* Pre-defined rules to identify data elements
+* Pattern matching rules
+* Fuzzy matching rules
+* Custom scripted rules
+* ML driven rules

+## ML Classification
+ML based data classification/profiling is done using a set of hierarchical models.
+High level models perform context classification and route the data to appropriate ensemble models for further fine grained classification.
+ML framework is flexible and plugs in off the shelf and custom models.

+Following models are used for classification
+* Context classifiers
+* Co-relational models
+* NLP models for text classification, topic modeling for emails, chat, documents
+* Image classifiers
+* Audio classification & keywords models

+## UI
+* Allows exploration/search of the generated classifications
+* Allows correction of the classification, which could be reused to train models
+* Administration of rules, profiles and workflows
+* Allows exploration of audits

 Installation
 ------